nicebots-xyz/botkit/readme.md

 - **Extensible**: The bot is built around the extensions located in the `src/extensions` directory.
 There you can find useful and example extensions to get you started.
 - **Configurable**: The bot's configuration, including enabled extensions and bot token, is managed through a `config.yml` file.
 - **Easy Setup**: Botkit simplifies the setup process by providing a well-structured project template and configuration management.
-- **Integrated Backend**: Botkit provides an easy way of having a webserver running alongside your bot, with the ability to add routes and endpoints.
+- **Integrated Backend**: Botkit provides an easy way of having a Quart (flask-like) webserver running alongside your bot, with the ability to add routes and endpoints.

 ## Requirements

 - [pdm](https://pdm-project.org/en/latest/) - A modern Python packaging and dependency management tool.
 - Python 3.11
-- A Discord bot token.
+- A Discord bot.
 You can create a new bot and get a token from the [Discord Developer Portal](https://discord.com/developers/applications).

 ## Installation